qlemaire22/music-generation/README.md

 - `python train.py` to train the LSTM network over the whole dataset.

-- Then, you can generate the memories of the network according to some constrains.
-The constrains are hardcoded in the file `generate_memories.py`, it will select each song that match one of the condition in their file name to create the memories.
-Once you have written your condition, you also need to write the file containing the saved weights of the network and then run `python generate_memories.py`.
+- Then, you can generate memories of the network according to some constrains.
+The constrains are hardcoded in the file `generate_memories.py`, it will select each song that match one of the conditions in their file name to create the memories.
+Once you have written your condition, you also need to write the name of file containing the saved weights of the network and then run `python generate_memories.py`.

 - Once the memories have been generated, you can train the VAE over the memories.
 First, you have to put the path toward the `.npy` containing the memories in `vae/vae_data.py`.
 After that, you can train the VAE with `python vae/vae_train.py`.